AlexScriptX/Guess-the-Sprunki-Quiz-Script/README.md

 ---

-## ✨ Características Principales
+## ✨ Main Features

-- 🎯 ESP Dinámico por Distancia: Los marcadores solo aparecen cuando estás cerca de los objetos
+- 🎯 Dynamic ESP by Distance: Markers only appear when you are near the objects.
-- 📊 Visualización Clara: Flechas amarillas con el número de nivel correspondiente
+- 📊 Clear Visualization: Yellow arrows with the corresponding level number.
-- ⚡ Optimización Inteligente: Verificación periódica para máximo rendimiento
+- ⚡ Smart Optimization: Periodic checks for maximum performance.
-- 🔄 Actualización Automática: Detecta cambios de personaje y objetos eliminados
+- 🔄 Automatic Updates: Detects character changes and deleted objects.

 ---

-## 👓 Instrucciones de Uso
+## 👓 Instructions

-1. Asegúrate de estar en el juego Guess the Sprunki Quiz.
+1. Make sure you're in the Guess the Sprunki Quiz game.
-2. Ejecuta el script.
+2. Run the script.
-3. Listo, tendras un ESP para cada nivel.
+3. Done, you'll have an ESP for each level.

 ---

-## 🎮 Link del juego
+## 🎮 Game Link

 https://www.roblox.com/es/games/132086995142789/Guess-the-Sprunki-Quiz

 ---

-## 🧑‍💻 Autor
+## 🧑‍💻 Author

-Desarrollado por **AlexScriptX**
+Developed by **AlexScriptX**
-🥇 Desarrollado para adivinar automaticamente las puertas correctas.
+🥇 Created to automatically guess the correct doors.